bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ## Supported plugins

-### protoc-based plugins
+### `protoc`-based plugins

 The Buf team has developed tooling to automatically sync and publish all of the plugins built-in to `protoc`, which are located under the `protocolbuffers` organization.
 A full list can be found here:

 https://buf.build/protocolbuffers/plugins

 This is powerful because you no longer need to have `protoc` installed.
-All the benefits of code generation using the `buf` CLI and remote plugins without the headache of managing `protoc`.
+All the benefits of code generation using `buf` and remote plugins without the headache of managing `protoc`.

 ### gRPC plugins